 July 2025

-The wait was driving me crazy, so I thought of ways I could get started.
+The wait was driving me crazy, so I was thinking of ways I could get started on SOMETHING besides pots of mint and rosemary.
 The answer hit me: Succulents.
 I have had two plants forever, Aloe Vera and a plant which I misidentified for decades but which I now believe is a Cuban Oregano.
-I also have two other succulents recently received from relatives, a Thanksgiving Cactus and what I am calling a Tiger Tooth Aloe, even though it doesn't fit the description 100%.
+I also have two other succulents recently received from relatives, a Thanksgiving Cactus and what might be a Tiger Tooth Aloe.
 For the most part, succulents are cool little plants and will not die if you neglect them for a few weeks or even months.
 I thought, "I should get a little Jade for an office plant."

-I got the Jade, and a couple of other succulents.
+I got a little Jade, and a couple of other succulents.
 And some more, and some more, and some more.
-Less than a month the count is up to 29 new succulents.
+In less than a month, the count is up to 29 new succulents.
 They are all different except I got a second, bigger Jade.
 Succulents are slow-growing this time of year, so I'm taking pictures as I acquire them so I can tell later if they have grown.

 Planned focus bracketing, 20 stacked images